-If your TV is destroyed in a storm or by a fire and you file a claim, you’ll likely be reimbursed for the damage up to your personal property coverage limits.
+If your TV is damaged in a bad storm or fire and you file a claim, you’ll likely be reimbursed for the damage up to your personal property coverage limits.
 With homeowners insurance, you’re also covered for damage caused by heavy winds, hail, smoke, and the weight of snow, ice, or sleet.

 A power surge can fry your appliances and destroy anything plugged into your walls, including your television.
 If a lightning strike causes a power surge that destroys your TV, you’ll likely be reimbursed for the damage.

 Water damage is covered by homeowners insurance when it is sudden and comes from inside the house, so a burst pipe could be covered in a standard policy.
-Water damage that results from floods and sewer overflow are not covered and would require additional coverage.
+Water damage that results from floods and sewer overflow are not covered.

 Homeowners insurance covers TVs and other electronic appliances if they’re damaged or broken because of a covered loss.
 But a few type of loss are generally excluded from coverage, including:

 Homeowners insurance generally doesn’t cover personal belongings if they’re accidentally damaged or misused.
-If you drop your TV during a move and your screen cracks, standard homeowners insurance wouldn’t cover the loss.
+So if you drop your TV during a move and your screen cracks, homeowners insurance won’t cover the loss.
 And if your TV just stopped working one day, that also wouldn’t be covered.

-In a standard HO-3 policy, personal property coverage typically covers personal belongings up to their actual cash value.
+In a standard home insurance policy, personal property coverage typically covers personal belongings up to their actual cash value.
 That means if your TV is damaged, you’re only reimbursed for its depreciated value, or what it’s worth today.